DronePilotsFederation/WRSA-WorkingGroup/WRSARules.md

 * Netting must be high tensile weave, with a 1 ¾ inch (45 millimeter) max weave size (either square or diamond).
 This is to ensure there are multiple catch points in case one of the squares is breached by the impact.

 ### Course timing systems
-#### A timing system will be used to officially track the time of each pilot throughout the races.
+#### A timing system may be used to officially track the time of each pilot throughout the races.
 If a timing emitter/transponder is not provided on-site by the competition organisers, each pilot must own, rent or purchase a compatible timing emitter with a unique ID and properly install it on the airframe that is to be raced.
 A backup timing system such as manual timing with stopwatches by judges will be used in the case of failure of the primary timing system.
 * Each pilot is responsible for mounting the emitter in a location conducive to 100% successful triggers (e.g. don’t accidentally block it with a Velcro strap).
 The mounting location will be inspected during check-in for optimum placement.
 * Emitters should be mounted securely to the airframe in a location that will not easily be damaged in a crash.
 Typically this is on the top of the airframe.
 * Pilot is responsible for the safe powering of the emitter, and failed triggers due to improper operation, overpowering, overheating, improper mounting or failed trigger is the complete responsibility of the pilot.
-* Any failed non-triggers are the responsibility of the pilot, and any judgments for manually adding times or adjustments are at the sole discretion of the Field Marshal.
+* Any failed non-triggers are the responsibility of the pilot, but judgments for manually adding times or adjustments may be made in some cases.

 ### Flight deck race count-down procedures

 It is recommended that the competitions use a four-stage process for all racing heats, although individual events may elect to use a different process.
 Each stage is designed to check for the various conditions, prepare video transmitters, and have all pilots organized and ready for racing.
 Each stage is staffed by a specialist who will review each pilot and airframe.
 All heats and pilots will proceed together through each stage.
-Mini Class racing heats will be 7 minutes in duration.
 The stages for Mini Class racing heats are as follows:

-**Stage 4** (21 minutes from flight): Pre-flight airworthiness check.
+**Stage 4** (Three heats from Flight Deck): Pre-flight airworthiness check.
 All airframes will be checked for valid seals and marks from initial safety checks.
 If they are not present, the pilot must go through the safety check and receive a new seal or mark.
 At this time all cables, connectors, props and electronics will be checked by the Stage specialist.

-**Stage 3** (14 minutes from flight): Pilots will be assigned a race position and receive their video transmitter to attach to the airframe.
+**Stage 3** (Two heats from Flight Deck): Pilots will be assigned a race position and receive their video transmitter to attach to the airframe.
 All cables should be connected and the video transmitter Velcroed to the airframe.
 The aircraft should not be powered up at this time.

-**Stage 2** (7 minutes from flight): Pilots will hand over their airframe to their spotter and the spotter will take it to the start/finish area to await the next heat.
+**Stage 2** (Next up on Flight Deck): Pilots will hand over their airframe to their spotter and the spotter will take it to the start/finish area to await the next heat.
 Pilots may power up their goggles or displays but may not power up their radio at this time.

 **Stage 1** (On Flight Deck): Pilots will proceed to their assigned seat in the Flight Deck and power up their radios.
 Spotters will power up the airframes, check their video feeds.
 The spotter will show by the number of fingers in front of the pilot camera to confirm successful and correct video feed.
-The pilot must give a “Thumbs Up” to the Flight Director when they have successfully powered up and have the correct video feed.
-Pilots must not arm until directed by the Flight Director.
+The pilot must give a “Thumbs Up” to the Pilot Line Director when they have successfully powered up and have the correct video feed.
+Pilots must not arm until directed by the Pilot Line Director.

-Once all pilots have given the Thumbs Up sign, the Flight Director will commence the race start countdown.
+Once all pilots have given the Thumbs Up sign, the race start countdown will commence.
 It will proceed as follows:

 1. Pilots, arm your aircraft
 2. Pilots at the ready
 3. Count down 3, 2, 1, airhorn blast
 4. Airhorn short blast will signal commencement of the race
-* At the discretion of the Flight Director or Field Marshal, the race may be stopped at any time.
-If this occurs, pilots will be instructed by the Flight Director and must follow any procedures prescribed
+* If a race is ordered stopped for any reason, pilots will be instructed by the Pilot Line Director and must follow any procedures prescribed

 ### Course rules of engagement
 * Pilots must stay within all prescribed flight paths.
-* Pilots must keep all aircraft in the disarmed state until they have been given the “ARM” signal from the Flight Director.
+* Pilots must keep all aircraft in the disarmed state until they have been given the “ARM” signal from the Pilot Line Director.
 This will happen only when the aircraft has been placed on the starting deck and all field staff have left the area.
 * Pilots must adhere to the prescribed launch sequence.
 No movement before the starting signal.
-False starts will incur a penalty at the discretion of the Field Marshal or Flight Director.
+False starts will incur a penalty.
 * Pilots must maintain control of their aircraft at all times and only fly within their skill level.
-Any pilot who exhibits unsafe flying procedures may be disqualified at any time at the discretion of the Field Marshal or Flight Director.
+Any pilot who exhibits unsafe flying procedures may be disqualified at any time.
 * Once pilots have successfully completed all laps, they must return to the start/finish pad, land and DISARM.
-Pilots must give the Flight Director a “Thumbs Up” that they have completed their flight.
+Pilots must give the Pilot Line Director a “Thumbs Up” that they have completed their flight.
-* Pilots that have crashed at any point during the heat and are unable to resume racing must DISARM their aircraft, give the Flight Director a “Thumbs Down” indication and wait until the heat is over.
+* Pilots that have crashed at any point during the heat and are unable to resume racing must DISARM their aircraft, give the Pilot Line Director a “Thumbs Down” indication and wait until the heat is over.
 The airframe will be recovered by the field crew.
 * Pilots must successfully fly through all gates, flags, and other obstacles on the course.
 If a pilot misses an obstacle, they must safely turn around and attempt the obstacle again.
 They will have up to two further attempts before being disqualified from the heat.
 Judges will ride along via FPV with the pilot, and will indicate immediately to the pilot if they must correct any flight path errors.
-Additionally, the Field Marshal and field observer judges may signal to the Flight Director that an obstacle has been missed.
+Additionally, the Flight Line Director may signal to the Pilot Line Director and judges that an obstacle has been missed.
 In this case the pilot must immediately and safely return to the missed obstacle and attempt to successfully navigate it.
 * The default Maximum Ceiling height for these events is 40 feet (12 meters) unless otherwise specified.
 Any breach of the ceiling will result in immediate disqualification from that heat.
 If the pilot receives two breaches of the ceiling height or goes out of bounds at any time during the event, the pilot will be completely disqualified from the event.
 If a pilot has breached the ceiling or has gone out of bounds, the pilot must immediately land their aircraft in a safe location on the field.
-The FPV Judge, Field Marshal or Flight Director will give further instructions.
+The Pilot Line Director or a judge will give further instructions.
 * In the event of a crash or the inability to resume flight safely, the pilot must immediately DISARM their aircraft and give the Thumbs Down signal.
 * The field staff may use various hand signals in the front of the pilot’s camera to indicate airworthiness status to the pilot.
 Thumbs Up means the pilot is pre-cleared for flight.
 Thumbs Down means the craft is damaged and is not able to fly.
 In all cases if you see field staff in the First Person View pilot camera, you must disarm and wait for further instructions.
 * Pilots may have multiple airframes, and each airframe must pass all safety and airworthiness checks before flying.
-* The Field Marshal has the right to disqualify any pilot for any reason if the pilot or piloting behavior is deemed unsafe or if the pilot has breached any rule or regulation within this document.
+* The Flight Line Director, Race Director or Race Commissioner has the right to disqualify any pilot for any reason if the pilot or piloting behavior is deemed unsafe or if the pilot has breached any rule or regulation within this document.

 ### Emergency or Fail-Safe Procedures
 * Should a pilot lose control of their aircraft, the pilot must attempt a safe landing, fly into a prescribed, crash, ‘catch’ zone net, cut throttle in a safe area or execute a fail-safe procedure in a safe area.